nutanix/nai-llm/README.md

 - Support for a curated set of LLMs including Llama2, Falcon and MPT

 Refer to the official [GPT-in-a-Box Documentation](https://opendocs.nutanix.com/gpt-in-a-box/vm/getting_started/) to deploy and validate the inference server on virtual machine

+### License
+All source code and other contents in this repository are covered by the Nutanix License and Services Agreement, which is located at https://www.nutanix.com/legal/eula